Pan-Group-UW-Madison/QTO/paper/paper.md

 # Summary

-Topology optimization (TO) [@bendsoe2013topology], a typical partial differential equation (PDE) constrained problem, can consider multiple candidate materials simultaneously to seek an optimal layouts for the candidates within a given design space. `TopMultiCuts` provides a MATLAB interface to perform TO in an arbitrary rectangular 2D design space in linear elasticity and working with multiple candidate materials by deploying the multi-cuts formulation introduced in [@ye2024discrete].
-This library supports both convex objectives, e.g. minimum compliance problem in \autoref{fig:topo_mc}; and non-convex objectives, e.g. compliant mechanism design in \autoref{fig:topo_cm}.
+Topology optimization (TO) solves a partial differential equation (PDE)-constrained optimization problem to determine the optimal distribution of single or multiple materials for maximizing structural performance under given design space and constraints. [@bendsoe2013topology] `DVTopMultiCuts` provides a MATLAB implementation for TO with multiple materials and linear elasticity in arbitrary 2D rectangular domains, by maintaining discrete design variables and deploying a multi-cuts formulation as introduced in [@ye2024discrete].
+This software supports both convex objectives, such as minimum compliance (see \autoref{fig:topo_mc}),and non-convex objectives, such as compliant mechanism design (see \autoref{fig:topo_cm}).

 ![Multi-material minimum compliance problem \label{fig:topo_mc}](topo_mc_matset2_480x320_color.png){ width=40% }